 "Object Oriented Design with Applications".

 It was a bestseller before Booch teamed up with Rumbaugh and Jacobson.
-I believe it's a good introduction to OOD in general but, using the Booch notation, it may be a bit outdated now that UML has become a must.
+I believe it's a good introduction to OOD in general but, using the Booch notation.
+In this respect, it may be a bit outdated now that UML has become an industry standard.

 Martin Fowler and Kendall Scott

 "UML Distilled Second Edition: A Brief Guide to the Standard Object Modelling Language".

 Everything you need to know about UML (in as few as 170 pages) if you don't want to commit suicide reading one of the deadly boring masterpieces on the subject by Booch, Rumbaugh and Jacobson.
 It can be consider a sort of survival kit in the bureaucratic jungle of OO hype.
 Possibly the only book worth reading on UML.